 Administers state, regional and local land use and zoning regulations in unincorporated areas.
 Reviews land use residential, multi-family, commercial and industrial development permits; long-range planning.

-County communications, citizen involvement and legislative affairs.
+County communications, community involvement and legislative affairs.

 Clackamas County Public Health is committed to improving the quality of life and protecting the health and wellbeing of all residents.

 Prevention and intervention services including information and referral, counseling, mediation, education and training services to citizens.